 The “AAA”, “AA”, “A” and “B” classifications of motorcyclists’ clothing specified in provisional European Standard prEN 17092-1:2017 (February 2017) can be described as follows:

 prEN 17092-2 – Class AAA garments: The highest level of protection, against the highest level of risks.
 Some common examples are: one-piece or two-piece suits.
 These garments are likely to have severe and limiting ergonomic, weight and thermal penalties, which some riders will not find acceptable for their specific riding activities.

-- prEN 17092-3:2017 (February 2017) – Class AA garments.
-The second highest level of protection, against the risks of the greatest diversity of riding activities.
+prEN 17092-3 – Class AA garments: The second highest level of protection, against the risks of the greatest diversity of riding activities.
 These garments are expected to have lower ergonomic and weight penalties than Class AAA garments and some riders will not find these penalties acceptable for their specific riding activities.

-So what happens if Brexit goes ahead?
+So what happens after Brexit?

 From what we understand, absolutely nothing will change and the European PPE Regulation will still apply in the UK, as the British government has made it absolutely clear that all EU laws in place on the day Brexit is finalised, will be incorporated into British law.

 The British Standards Institution has also unequivocally stated that it will continue to be a member of the European Standards agency, CEN, and will publish European Standards as BS ENs.
 Neither BSI nor CEN are government departments – they are private organisations which happen to be ‘contracted’ to develop official standards – so Brexit has no specific impact on them any more than it does any other business.